batool-mofeed/Custom-Calendar/README.md

 # Custom Calendar Android App

-CalendarTest is a simple Android app that allows users to view a monthly calendar with the ability to mark certain days as holidays.
+Custom calendar is a simple Android app that allows users to view a monthly calendar with the ability to mark certain days as holidays.
 It uses the Android Data Binding library and RecyclerView to create a dynamic and interactive calendar view.

 ## Features